bridgekitio/frodo/README.md

 instances, however, where it's useful to have data follow every hop from service to service; trace ids, authorization, etc.

-Abide uses the `metadata` package to store all manner of values for the entire request; even if that request hits multiple services.
+Frodo uses the `metadata` package to store all manner of values for the entire request; even if that request hits multiple services.

 ### Metadata: Authorization